Lisa Boothe, former Democrat official spar over DC statehood 'power grab': What if Washington was 'red'?

 "They know there would be two democratic seats in perpetuity that would change the balance of power forever," she said.

-"Instead of following the rules and honoring the tiny amount of control that was given to them in the House and the Senate, they want to blow the entire system up; blow up the norms [[and] trying to get statehood to D.C., possibly Puerto Rico by packing the Supreme Court and also nationalizing and federalizing elections and getting rid of voter IDs [to] make it easier to cheat."
+"Instead of following the rules and honoring the tiny amount of control that was given to them in the House and the Senate, they want to blow the entire system up; blow up the norms [and] trying to get statehood to D.C., possibly Puerto Rico by packing the Supreme Court and also nationalizing and federalizing elections and getting rid of voter IDs [to] make it easier to cheat."

 "So this is what Democrats want to do because the only thing the Democratic Party or today's Democratic Party cares about is power.
 They will do anything they have to do to try to achieve it and expand it," Boothe concluded.